callysto/infrastructure/PROCESSES.md

 Next, build the image:

 ```
-$ make packer/build/hub
+$ make packer/build/centos
 ```

 You only need to repeat this process when there are significant OS upgrades or a new ZFS kernel module.

-By default, Terraform is configured to automatically search for the generated "callysto-hub" image and use this image to build the hub (see below).
+By default, Terraform is configured to automatically search for the generated "callysto-centos" image and use this image to build the hub (see below).

 ## Deploying the Production Environment